 PhD, Management (Designing Sustainable Systems), Weatherhead School of Management, Case Western Reserve University.
 M.A.
 Art History and Museum Studies, University of Southern California.
 License en Lettres, Paris IV, Sorbonne.

-Board member, Cumulus International Association of Universities and Colleges of Art, Design and Media.
-Fellow, RSA.
+President, Cumulus International Association of Universities and Colleges of Art, Design and Media (2019-2022 term).
+Fellow, Royal Society for the Arts (RSA).
 Member, Design Management Institute (DMI).
 Member, AIGA.
 Member, Academy of Management.
 Member, Design Research Society (DRS).
 Beta Gamma Sigma Honors Society

 Design and Social Innovation, Design and International Development, Design Management, Design and Organizational Culture

-Global Fellow, Salzburg Global Seminar; Fellow, RSA; Innovation and Non-Profit Fellow, Weatherhead School of Mangement, Case Western Reserve University (2011-2015); Outstanding Leadership Education Award, DELL Social Innovation Education Award, 2012; FastCompany's Design 50 Designers Shaping the Future, 2012.
+Global Fellow, Salzburg Global Seminar; Fellow, Royal Society for the Arts (RSA); Innovation and Non-Profit Fellow, Weatherhead School of Management, Case Western Reserve University (2011-2015); Outstanding Leadership Education Award, DELL Social Innovation Education Award, 2012; FastCompany's Design 50 Designers Shaping the Future, 2012.

 Design Innovation + Leadership